 But records around policy deadlines are tricky.
 When buyers know costs may rise on April 1, they pull orders forward into March.
 When producers know a rebate is disappearing, they accelerate shipments before the policy changes.
 That does not mean every March shipment represents steady-state demand.

 The useful question is what happened next.
-April did not collapse.
+April did not appear to collapse.
 That matters more than the March record.
 It suggests the export surge was not purely a one-month accounting artifact.
 The system absorbed the policy change and kept pushing product out.

 For procurement teams, that means there is no immediate shortage story.
 If a supplier is using the rebate cut to justify an aggressive price increase, buyers should ask for a detailed landed-cost breakdown.
 The rebate change matters, but it does not erase oversupply.